Homeless women in the United States: Domestic violence

 Domestic violence is a major factor contributing to homelessness among the female population.
 Nationally, twenty to fifty percent of all homeless women and children become homeless as a direct result of escaping domestic violence.
 In 2005, fifty percent of United States cities reported that domestic violence is a primary cause of homelessness, and in New York City specifically, it is reported that about fifty percent of their homeless population had been abused and twenty-five percent of their homeless population was homeless as a direct result of domestic violence.
 Domestic violence is believed to be embedded in a sense of entitlement or privilege, hierarchal beliefs (gender hierarchy), and cultural devaluation of women.

 The women's movement provides resources and safety for the victims of domestic violence.
 Prior to the women's movement of the 1960s, female victims of domestic violence had few options for seeking safety.
-With the impetus of the women's movement, “safe homes” were created, which birthed the shelter movement.
+With the impetus of the women's movement, "safe homes" were created, which birthed the shelter movement.
 A lot of progress has been made in the fight against domestic violence since the women's movement of the 1960s.
 The Family Violence Prevention and Services Act was passed and has since become an important source of funding and support.
 The 1994 Violence Against Women Act included funding authorization to increase transitional housing for survivors of domestic violence.

-Domestic violence increased during the Covid-19 pandemic in the United States; as families were forced to stay home, women were disproportionately affected.
+Domestic violence increased during the COVID-19 pandemic in the United States; as families were forced to stay home, women were disproportionately affected.
 International discourse calling for the immediate inclusion of measures that protect women from violence in government emergency response policy was initiated on the local, federal and international levels.
-Notably, the UN called upon governments worldwide to make shelter workers and services “essential,” and drastically increase funding for women’s rights organizations, health and social services.
+Notably, the UN called upon governments worldwide to make shelter workers and services "essential," and drastically increase funding for women's rights organizations, health and social services.

 Trauma-informed care

-Homeless women are more likely to have experienced childhood sexual abuse and/or foster care and adult partner abuse than the average female population.
+Homeless women are more likely to have experienced childhood sexual abuse and/or foster care and adult partner abuse than the average homeless man.
 This has resulted in state-provisioned implementation of trauma-informed care (TIC) approaches by local, state and federal governments and programs.
 Trauma-informed approaches have been increasingly implemented throughout the past decade in the US, as studies and surveys have shown the overrepresentation of PTSD and other trauma-related diagnoses in women experiencing homelessness and poverty.
-The relevancy of TIC has been documented as recently as 2019, in an annual needs assessment of a women’s shelter in Los Angeles: 40% of women reported that their trauma history was never addressed or considered in the welfare services they received; and, 35% claimed that the street outreach teams and case managers available to them were also uninformed about their trauma history.